Henry Goodridge: Life

-He was born in Bath in 1797 the son of James Goodridge, who was at that time was engaged in large speculative building projects in connection with the management of the estate of Sir William Pulteney, at Bathwick.
+He was born in Bath in 1797, the son of James Goodridge, who was at that time engaged in large speculative building projects in connection with the management of the estate of Sir William Pulteney, at Bathwick.
 On the advice of Thomas Telford, his father had him articled to John Lowder, then the City Architect for Bath.

 Having set up his own practice, his early work consisted mostly of alterations, laying out blocks for building, and designing villas.
 He converted the Old Orchard Street Theatre into a Catholic church.
 His first important work was the enlargement of the Roman Catholic Downside College, (1821-3) near Bath, parts of which were praised by Pugin.
 His work there included the vaulted Gothic chapel, which was originally heavily pinnacled.
 In 1824 he built Christ Church at Rode Hill, also in Gothic style, and the next year he acted both as developer and architect on the "Corridor" in Bath.

-In 1827 he finished the Cleveland Bridge over the Avon in Bath, a cast iron structure, with Doric lodges.
+In 1827 he finished the Cleveland Bridge over the Avon in Bath, a cast iron structure with Doric lodges.
 He later built the Public Dispensary nearby, using the Ionic order.
 In 1829 he visited Italy, where he sketched buildings assiduously.

 In 1834 he made a grand design for a church in connection with the Roman Catholic College at Prior Park.
 It was never carried out, and a chapel on a smaller scale was later built by J.J.
 Scoles.
-Goodridge did, however, build the processional stairway in front of the mansion, and also made some internal alterations which were obliterated by fire in 1836.
+Goodridge did, however, build the grand processional stairway at the north-facing front of the mansion, and also made some internal alterations which were obliterated by fire in 1836.